Top 10 Vulnerability Management Metrics for Effective Reporting

 Here’s what Shaun Curtis, Head of Cybersecurity, GUD Holdings, had to say:

-For organizations moving from vulnerability management to full exposure management, these capabilities are essential.
+For organizations moving from vulnerability management to complete exposure management, these capabilities are essential.